MohitSharma51/SQL-Queries/README.md

-The sub-folders here represents my solution for SQL quries, and case studies which are published on popular websites such as StrataScratch, Datalemur.com, #8weekSQLchallenge etc.
+The sub-folders here represents my solutions for SQL queries, and case studies which are published on popular websites such as StrataScratch, Datalemur.com, #8weekSQLchallenge etc.